Trump shames GOP candidates who lost after distancing themselves from him

 "To deal w harassment & filth spewed at GOP MOC’s in tough seats every day for 2 yrs, bc of POTUS; to bite ur lip more times you’d care to; to disagree & separate from POTUS on principle & civility in ur campaign; to lose bc of POTUS & have him piss on u," he wrote on Twitter.
 "Angers me to my core."

-It wasn't just fellow Republicans who drew Trump's ire Wednesday, as he engaged in a series of testy exchanges with reporters from various news outlets, including NBC.
+It wasn't just fellow Republicans who drew Trump's ire Wednesday, as he engaged in a series of testy exchanges with reporters from various news outlets, including NBC, at a free-wheeling press conference that ran for nearly an hour and a half.

+Trump repeatedly blamed the media for sowing division in the nation, pitting reporters against other Americans, said he couldn't understand the accents of foreign reporters and accused National Public Radio's Yamiche Alcindor of asking "such a racist question" when she wondered whether white nationalists might be emboldened by his self-identification as a "nationalist."

+Alcindor is black.
+Trump has defended his use of the term in the past by saying that he only means to distinguish himself from "globalists," who he says care more about other countries than the U.S.

 Though Republicans lost control of the House Tuesday night, Trump portrayed the midterms as a "tremendous" success because the GOP picked up several Senate seats — against the headwinds of historical precedent.